The need for constitutional changes brought together Chavez supporters around red Si campaign - well financed, better organized, a

 Do you know?

-with national reach in Venezuela after taking RCTV off the air for being critical of the government and encouraging attempts to overthrow Chavez.
+There are 4 TV channels with national reach in Venezuela after taking RCTV off the air for being critical of the government and encouraging attempts to overthrow Chavez.
 Two of them - Televen and Venevision - are very sympathetic to Hugo Chavez, and the other two - TVes (state run station that replaced RCTV over the air) and Venezolana de Television - are simply government propaganda.
 However the RCTV - Venezoela's oldest private broadcaster is still available through cable networks alongside with another opposition station Globovision, luck of possibility of public broadcast (government permission) causes significant shortage of their audience.

 No comments: